How to print on the same line in Python

 print("\nDone!")

-By adding flush=True to the print() function, you force Python to write the output to the terminal immediately instead of holding it in a buffer.
-This ensures each update in your loop appears in real-time.
-You'll want to use this whenever you're creating dynamic, single-line displays like progress bars or live status updates, as it prevents the delay you saw in the previous example and makes your application feel responsive.
+By adding flush=True to the print() function, you force Python to write the output to the console immediately instead of holding it in a buffer.
+This ensures your text appears in real-time, which is essential for creating smooth animations.

 Issues with carriage return \r and text length

-The carriage return character, \r, only moves the cursor to the line's start.
-It doesn't erase existing text.
-This causes issues when a shorter string overwrites a longer one, leaving unwanted characters behind.
+The carriage return character, \r, only moves your cursor to the start of the line; it doesn't delete any existing text.
+This can cause formatting issues when a new line of output is shorter than the one it's replacing.
 The following code demonstrates this problem.

 print("Status: Processing", end="\r")